Skip to main content

 4. Develop an understanding for localization of neurologic disease through history and examination.

-The Department will loan you "Blueprints: Neurology" to prepare for the National Board of Medical Examiners (NBME) Neurology Subject Exam given on the final day of your two-week rotation.
+The Department will loan you Blueprints: Neurology and Case Files Neurology to prepare for the National Board of Medical Examiners (NBME) Neurology Subject Exam given on the final day of your four-week rotation.
 The exam will constitute 40 percent of your Neurology grade.
 The NBME passing score is equal to or greater than 57 Equated Percent Correct.
 You must pass the exam to pass the clerkship.

-Students will observe or participate with faculty supervision one of each case listed below.
+Students will observe or participate, with faculty supervision, one of each case listed below:

 • Cognitive disorders